 This portal is built on such a cross-system approach.
 It first provides a selection of some recent judgments and documents relating to the activity of the European Court of Human Rights, primarily – but not exclusively – for the purposes of the course on the Leading cases of the European Court of Human Rights which is held every winter term at the German University of Administrative Sciences (Speyer).

 This part is complemented, under the ECHR ↔ EU Law tab, by a section devoted to the interplay between the European Convention on Human Rights and EU law.
 It is composed of a short presentation of the current situation on this score, of answers to some key questions flowing from it and of some recent relevant case law from both European Courts.

-Moreover, in view of the fact that negotiations on EU Accession to the Convention will be resumed on 24 March next, a special page is also devoted to that topic.
+Moreover, in view of the fact that negotiations on EU Accession to the Convention were resumed on 24 March 2020, a special page is also devoted to that topic.